spiral/docs/docs/en/basics/orm.md

-# The Basics — Working with Databases and ORM
+# The Basics — Databases and ORM

-CycleORM is an ORM (Object-Relational Mapping) and Data Modelling engine, which means it allows you to interact with your database using plain PHP objects, rather than writing raw SQL.
-It has a lot of features like support for different types of relations between tables, lazy and eager loading, and the ability to work with different types of PHP objects.
-It also has a flexible configuration options and supports different types of databases like MySQL, PostgresSQL, and SQLite.
-Overall, it's designed to make working with databases in PHP easier and more efficient.

 The spiral framework provides a component `spiral/cycle-bridge` to work with the ORM and database in your application.
-The package is included in `spiral/app` skeleton and will be suggested to install when you create a new project.

 ## Installation

-If you want to install the component in you application follow the next steps:

-Make sure that your server is configured with following PHP version and extensions:

-- PHP 8.1+
-- PDO Extension with desired database drivers
+The package is included in `spiral/app` skeleton and will be suggested to install when you create a new project, but if you want to install it in your existing project, you can do it with composer.

 Run the following command to install the package: